 Meet Dan Lukasik

-Dan is a lawyer, mental health advocate, law professor, and public speaker who has delivered over 250 presentations on stress, anxiety, burnout, and depression across the U.S. His work has been featured in The New York Times, The Wall Street Journal, The Washington Post, NPR, CNN, WebMD, and many other national and international media outlets.
+Dan is a lawyer, mental health advocate, law professor, and public speaker who has delivered over 250 presentations on stress, anxiety, burnout, and depression across the U.S. His work has been featured in The New York Times, The Wall Street Journal, The Washington Post, NPR, CNN, WebMD, The National Law Journal, ABA Journal, Law360, Bloomberg Law, and many other national and international media outlets.

 He is the executive producer of three mental health documentaries.